John Galt: In other media

 In 2009, For Beginners, LLC released Ayn Rand for Beginners by Andrew Bernstein as part of its ...
 For Beginners graphic nonfiction comic book series.
 The illustrations by Own Brozman included a number of drawings of Galt in the section discussing Atlas Shrugged.

 From 2011 to 2014, a movie adaptation of Atlas Shrugged was released in three parts.
 A different actor portrayed Galt in each film.
 In Atlas Shrugged: Part I, director Paul Johansson played the role, albeit with limited screen time and in shadow.
 Actor D. B. Sweeney took over the role for Atlas Shrugged: Part II, released in 2012.
-For the 2014 release of Part III, the role was again recast, this time with Kristoffer Polaha.
+For the 2014 release of Part III, the role was again recast; this time, the character was played by Kristoffer Polaha.